-Valuation of unquoted investments (Note 8 of the Financial Statements)
+Valuation of unquoted investments (Note 9 of the Financial Statements)

-We consider the valuation of the investments to be the most significant audit area as there is a high level of estimation uncertainty involved in determining the unquoted investment valuations.
+We consider the valuation of investments to be the most significant audit area as there is a high level of estimation uncertainty involved in determining the unquoted investment valuations.

-There is an inherent risk of management override arising from the unquoted investment valuations being prepared by the Investment Manager, who is remunerated based on the value of the net assets of the Company, as shown in Note 2.
+There is also an inherent risk of management override arising from the unquoted investment valuations being prepared by the Portfolio Manager, who is remunerated based on the value of the net assets of the fund, as shown in note 3.